joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-dates-and-times/managing-calendar-dates-and-times.md

     var dueDate:Date = new Date(invoiceDate.getTime() + (30 * millisecondsPerDay));

-Next, the `millisecondsPerDay` constant is multiplied by 30 to represent 30 days’ time and the result is added to the `invoiceDate` value and used to set the `dueDate` value.
+Next, the `millisecondsPerDay` constant is multiplied by 30 to represent 30 days' time and the result is added to the `invoiceDate` value and used to set the `dueDate` value.

 <div xmlns:adobe="http://www.adobe.com/saxon">